mllam/mllam-data-prep/README.md

     time: 1
 ```

-The `architecture` section defines three things:
+The `output` section defines three things:

-1. `input_variables`: what input variables the model architecture you are targeting expects, and what the dimensions are for each of these variables.
+1. `variables`: what input variables the model architecture you are targeting expects, and what the dimensions are for each of these variables.
-2. `input_coord_ranges`: the range of values for each of the dimensions that the model architecture expects as input.
+2. `coord_ranges`: the range of values for each of the dimensions that the model architecture expects as input.
 These are optional, but allows you to ensure that the training dataset is created with the correct range of values for each dimension.
 3. `chunking`: the chunk sizes to use when writing the training dataset to zarr.
 This is optional, but can be used to optimise the performance of the zarr dataset.
 By default the chunk sizes are set to the size of the dimension, but this can be overridden by setting the chunk size in the configuration file.
 A common choice is to set the dimension along which you are batching to align with the of each training item (e.g. if you are training a model with time-step roll-out of 10 timesteps, you might choose a chunksize of 10 along the time dimension).

 ### The `inputs` section